TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 26/Proverbs 26.16.md

 ---

-The sluggard is wiser in his own conceit Than seven men that can render a reason.
+The sluggard is wiser in his own eyes than seven men who answer with discretion.